oracle-livelabs/security/data-safe/cli/cli.md

 - Review the documentation for the Oracle Data Safe CLI
 - Access Cloud Shell
-- Gather information to build your CLI commands
+- Build and test your CLI commands
 - Create an SH file
 - Run the SH file and view the report